alallier/reload/README.md

 Options:

-  -h, --help                        Output usage information -V, --version                     Output the version number -b, --browser                     Open in the browser automatically.
+  -b, --browser                  Open in the browser automatically.
-  -n, --hostname                    If -b flag is being used, this allows for custom hostnames.
+  -n, --hostname [hostname]      If -b flag is being used, this allows for custom hostnames.
 Defaults to localhost.
   -d, --dir [dir]                The directory to serve up.
 Defaults to current dir.
-  -e, --exts [extensions]           Extensions separated by commas or pipes.
-Defaults to html,js,css.
   -p, --port [port]              The port to bind to.
 Can be set with PORT env variable as well.
+Defaults to 8080.
-Defaults to 8080 -s, --start-page [start-page]		Specify a start page.
+  -s, --start-page [start-page]  Specify a start page.
 Defaults to index.html.
-  -v, --verbose						Turns on logging on the server and client side.
+  -v, --verbose [verbose]        Turning on logging on the server and client side.
 Defaults to false.
+  -w, --watch [watchItems]       A comma-delimited list of folders to watch for changes.
+Defaults to ..
+  -e, --exts [extensions]        Extensions to watch, separated by commas or pipes.
+Defaults to html,js,css.
+  -p, --poll-interval [ms]',     How often to poll watched files for changes.
+Defaults to 1000.
+  --force-watch                  Use fs.watch instead of fs.watchFile.
+This may be useful if you see a high cpu load on a windows machine.
 ```

 License